 In the event of any voluntary or involuntary liquidation, dissolution or winding up of Apexigen, or deemed liquidation event, the funds and assets that may be legally distributed to Apexigen's stockholders will be distributed to the holders of Series C preferred stock in preference to the holders of Series B, Series A-1, Series A-2 and common stock in an amount equal to \$1.54974 per share.
 After the payment in full of the preferred liquidation preference of the Series C, all remaining assets will be distributed to the holders of Series B preferred stock in preference to the holders of Series A-2 and common stock in an amount equal to \$1.05496 per share.
-After the payment in full of the preferred liquidation preference of the Series B, all remaining assets will be distributed to the holders of Series A-1 in preference to the holders of Series A-2 and common stock in an amount equal to \$0.51 per share.
-After the payment in full of the preferred liquidation preference to the holders of Series A-2 in preference to the holders of common stock in an amount equal to \$0.20 per share.
-After the payment in full of the preferred liquidation preference of all series of preferred stock, all remaining assets will be distributed to the aggregate distributed to the holders of preferred stock and common stock on an as-converted to common stock basis, provided, however, that the aggregate distributions with respect to any share of preferred stock shall not exceed an amount equal to two times the applicable liquidation preference for that share of preferred stock plus any declared but unpaid dividends.
-Upon any liquidation, dissolution, or winding up of Apexigen, in the order of liquidation preference, if the available funds and assets will be distributed to payment to holders of the applicable series of preferred stock provided preferred stock provided preference, if the available funds and assets will be distributed to holders of preferred stock held by each holders of the applicable series of preferred stock pro rata, accordin
+After the payment in full of the preferred liquidation preference of the Series B, all remaining assets will be distributed to the holders of Series A-2 and common stock in an amount equal to \$1.05496 per share.
+After the payment in full of the preference of the Series B, all remaining assets will be distributed to the holders of Series A-1 in preference to the holders of Series A-2 and common stock in an amount equal to \$0.51 per share.
+After the payment in full of the preferred liquidation preference of the Series A-2 in preference to the holders of common stock in an amount equal to \$0.20 per share.
+After the payment in full of the preferred liquidation preference of all series of preferred stock, all remaining assets will be distributed to the holders of series X-1.

+as-converted to common stock basis, provided, however, that the aggregate distributions with respect to any share of preferred stock shall not exceed an amount equal to two times the applicable liquidation preference for that share of preferred stock plus any declared but unpaid dividends.
+Upon any liquidation, dissolution, or winding up of Apexigen, in the order of liquidation preference, if the available funds and assets are insufficient to permit the payment to holders of the applicable series of preferred stock of their full preferential amount, then the entire available funds and assets will be distributed among the holders of such then-outstanding preferred stock pro rata, according to the number of outstanding shares of preferred stock held by each holder thereof.